gagigante/react-discord-ui-clone/README.md

 ## :computer: Project

-This project is a clone based in Discord UI
+This project is a Discord based UI clone

 ## :runner: How to run